QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 We now consider a peculiar model of optimal government behavior.

-We have created this model in order to highlight an aspect of an optimal government policy associated with its time inconsistency, namely, the feature that optimal settings of the  policy instrument vary over time.
+We created this model in order to highlight an aspect of an optimal government policy associated with its time inconsistency, namely, the feature that optimal settings of the  policy instrument vary over time.

 Instead of allowing the Ramsey government to choose different settings of its instrument at different moments, we now assume that